thomlake/Flimsy.jl/README.md

 # DANGER!
-This package is in a state of flux and is currently broken.
+This recently underwent a significant refactor.
+Some links in this README are currently broken, but most things are working and stable now.

 # Flimsy.jl
 Flimsy.jl is a Julia package for expressing and training a rich class of machine learning